 If the installation is not approved for charging EV or PHEV you should keep from charging.
 This replies for ordinary power outlets inside the guesthouse or cabin, where you do not know how the wires are assembled and how thick the cables are.
 Neither electric cars nor plugin hybrids should charge here.

 If you choose to charge your EV from a standard household power outlet, you must be aware that the outlet must be grounded.
 If the plug is not grounded, we recommend that you don´t use the power outlet.
+According to Danish legislation you are only allowed to charge your car with more than 6 ampere for a maximum of two hours through standard household power outlets.

 There are 5 types of connectors in Denmark: